gravitational/teleport/docs/quickstart.md

 ```

 You can share the Session URL with a colleague in your organization.
 Assuming that `teleport.example.com`
-is your company's Teleport proxy, he will be able to join and help you troubleshoot the
+is your company's Teleport proxy, she will be able to join and help you troubleshoot the
-problem on "luna" in his browser.
+problem on "db" in her browser.

-Also, people can join your session via CLI.
-They will have to run:
+Also, people can join your session via CLI assuming they have Teleport installed.
+They just have to run:

 ```bash
 > tsh --proxy=teleport.example.com join 7645d523-60cb-436d-b732-99c5df14b7c4
 ```

 NOTE: for this to work, both of you must have proper user mappings allowing you
-access `luna` under the same OS user.
+access `db` under the same OS user.

 ### Inviting Colleagues to your Laptop

-Sometimes you may want to temporarily open up your own laptop for someone else (if you
+Sometimes you may want to temporarily share the terminal on your own laptop (if you
-trust them, of course).
+trust your guests, of course).
 First, you will have to start teleport with `--roles=node` in
 a separate Terminal:

 ```bash